Getting Started with Blood and Plunder

 How Much Does It Cost To Get Started with Blood & Plunder?

 Realistically, getting started in Blood & Plunder is going to cost around $150-250.
-This will get you a starter army of minis, the core rules, and a small ship.
+This will get you a starter army of minis, the core rules, and a basic ship.
 We’ll cover that and some specific recommendations of what to buy below.

 What Do You Need to Get Started with Blood & Plunder?